Skip to content

 The Chief Justice Room

-After, we headed to the chief room, which looked quite similar to the Butler Room, all wood made and a marble chimney, except it featured an outstanding vault ceiling.
+After, we headed to the chief room, which looked quite similar to the Butler Room, all wood made with a marble fireplace, except it featured an outstanding vaulted ceiling.
 In the center of the room’s ceiling stood a very large chandelier, made with stained glass, and a massive lamp hanging from the ceiling.
 It seemed to be inspired by Byzantine architecture.
-Indeed, I had the sensation to look at an Orthodox Church’s ceiling.
+Indeed, I had the sensation of looking at an Orthodox Church’s ceiling.

-We didn’t use the Sanborn Room (the fourth courtroom) given it was full or tourists.
+We didn’t use the Sanborn Room (the fourth courtroom) given it was full of tourists.

 landmark center

-If today the St Paul City Hall Courthouse is on Kellogg Bd, it was previously located at the Landmark Center.
+If today the St Paul City Hall Courthouse is on Kellogg Boulevard, it was previously located at the Landmark Center.
 Wedding vendors, such as photographers, were probably delighted.

 This place is a real piece of art and carries a fascinating history!
 Built in 1902, it was first used as the United States Post Office and Custom House.
 During the ’30s, it served as the federal Courthouse and was used for famous gang trials!